SoftwareKitchen/MovieKt/README.md

 A clip can contain subclips, children will be rendered in the same order as they were added -> the last clip added will be on top

 Current implementations:

-Definitions:
-static := a fixed value will be used for the entire duration
-dynamic := the value will be updated frame by frame, therefore it has to be provided via a callback

 ### Video
 * Basic